jguiel/jguiel/README.md

 # Justin Guiel
 My educational and research backgrounds are strictly biology with heavy focus on molecular genetics and microbiology.
-I have a data, cloud, and software engineer professionally since early 2021.
+I have been a data, cloud, and software engineer professionally since early 2021.
 I have been consistently teaching myself compsci over the past 3+ years through textbooks, projects, and resources like MIT's OCW.
 My desire to learn more has only grown stronger.

 ## Currently
 - Contributer for Transcriptic's Autoprotocol library as engineer